aleph-im/aleph-docs/docs/tools/aleph-client/index.md

 │ --help                                                       Show this message and exit.                │ ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────╮
-│ about             Display the informations of Aleph CLI                                                 │ │ account           Manage account                                                                        │ │ aggregate         Manage aggregate messages on aleph.im                                                 │
+│ about             Display the information of Aleph CLI                                                 │ │ account           Manage account                                                                        │ │ aggregate         Manage aggregate messages on aleph.im                                                 │
 │ domain            Manage custom Domain (dns) on aleph.im                                                │